LuigiVessella/greenway/README.md

 ```
 Rename the file ```auth_client.env``` and put it inside ```lib\config\auth\auth_client.env```

 Good!
-Now you're ready to start the application, just connect your mobile device and start debugging the code!
+Now you're ready to debug the application, just connect your mobile device and enjoy it!

-> :warning: This app is fully tested only on an Android device!
+> :warning: This app is fully tested only on an Android (A13+) device!
 I can't say for now if it's 100% working on iOS :warning:

 ## Contributing